larryhastings/big/README.md

 An implementation of `Regulator` designed for use in single-threaded programs.
-It doesn't support multiple threads, and in particular is not thread-safe.
+It doesn't support multiple threads, and in particular is *not* thread-safe.
 But it's much higher performance than thread-safe `Regulator` implementations.

-This `Regulator` isn't guaranteed to be safe for use while in a signal-handler callback.
 </dd></dl>

 ### `ThreadSafeRegulator()`